alexjnoble/jpeg_tomogram/README.md

 ## Requests

-Please integrate this script/algorithm/idea into tomography viewing software - such as IMOD, Napari, Amira, Dragonfly - so that .jpgs files can be viewed natively without unpacking them back to mrc files.
+Please integrate this script/algorithm/idea into tomography viewing software - such as IMOD, Napari, Amira, Dragonfly, Dynamo - so that .jpgs files can be viewed natively without unpacking them back to large mrc files.

 ## Issues and Support